NL

 We have extensive experience in advising and assisting national and international businesses and investors with respect to real estate transactions – acquisitions, development and divestment – in respect of office buildings, commercial real estate, shopping centres, hotels and housing developments, as well as the construction, operation of such buildings and the management of the co-ownership.

-As safe as houses for all real estate matters
+A trusted legal partner for all real estate matters

 We provide services in the following areas: